-- abstract: qualify a project with no sources.
-An abstract project must have a declaration specifying that there are no sources in the project, and, if it extends another project, the project it extends must also be a qualified abstract project. - standard: a standard project is a non library project with sources.
+• abstract: qualify a project with no sources.
+A qualified abstract project must either have no declaration of attributes Source_Dirs, Source_Files, Languages or Source_List_File, or one of Source_Dirs, Source_Files, or Languages must be declared as empty.
+If it extends another project, the project it extends must also be a qualified abstract project.

-- aggregate: for future extension - aggregate library: for future extension - library: a library project must declare both attributes Library_Name and Library_Dir. - configuration: a configuration project cannot be in a project tree.
+- standard: a standard project is a non library project with sources. - aggregate: for future extension - aggregate library: for future extension - library: a library project must declare both attributes Library_Name and Library - configuration: a configuration project cannot be in a project tree.